 Labradors shed, but it's not necessarily a bad thing.
 With a little bit of effort and the right supplements, you can manage the shedding and help keep your dog’s coat healthy and shiny.
 So if you have a lab, don’t be discouraged.
 With a little extra care, you can keep your Labrador happy and healthy.
 The important thing is to consult a veterinarian before starting any supplement regimen to make sure it’s safe for your pup.

-Also, be sure to check out TryFi's Fi Dog Collar, a cutting-edge GPS tracking collar that keeps you updated on your dog's location, activity, sleep, and alerts you if they escape the backyard.
+Also, be sure to check out TryFi's Fi Dog Collar, a cutting-edge GPS tracking collar that keeps you updated on your dog's location, activity, and sleep and alerts you if they escape the backyard.
 Try the Fi Dog Collar today!